 Twigs are slender, somewhat zigzag, brown to reddish-brown in color with long, thin reddish-brown terminal buds that are covered with long pointed overlapping scales.
 Lateral buds diverge sharply from the twig as they grow.
 Young twigs have lighter colored lenticels and prominent ring-like bud scale scars at the end of the prior years growth.

 The leaves are alternate, 2-1/2 to 5-1/2 inches long, elliptical to ovate with a long pointed tip, with many pairs of lateral veins, each lateral vein ending in a sharp tooth.
 Veins are sunken on the upper surface and appear as ribs on the underside where there can be some fairly long fine white hair along the mid-rib.
-The surface color is a shiny green, appearing almost waxy.
+The upper surface color is a shiny green, appearing almost waxy.
 Leaf bases are sub-cordate to tapering with a very short stalk that has whitish hairs.
 Fall color is yellow to coppery brown.
 Young trees hold some leaves over winter.

 Flowers: American Beech is monoecious, that is, the male and female flowers are separate on the same plant.
 The male flowers appear in globose 3/4 to 1 inch diameter yellowish heads hanging on 1 to 3 inch long stalks.
 These flowers have sepals that are united, 6+ stamens.
 The female flowers occur in clusters of two to four on a short spike.
 These have yellowish-green coloration, distinct sepals and 3 carpels and styles.
 They are surrounded by reddish bracts forming a bur-like structure